Causal Spillover Effects Using Instrumental Variables: Abstract

 \section{Abstract}

-{I set up a potential-outcomes framework to analyze spillover effects using instrumental variables.
-I characterize the population compliance types in a setting in which spillovers can occur on both treatment take-up and outcomes, and provide conditions for identification of the marginal distribution of these compliance types.
+{I set up a potential outcomes framework to analyze spillover effects using instrumental variables.
+I characterize the population compliance types in a setting in which spillovers can occur on both treatment take-up and outcomes, and provide conditions for identification of the marginal distribution of compliance types.
 I show that intention-to-treat (ITT) parameters aggregate multiple direct and spillover effects for different compliance types, and hence do not have a clear link to causally interpretable parameters.
 Moreover, rescaling ITT parameters by first-stage estimands generally recovers a weighted combination of average effects where the sum of weights is larger than one.
-I then analyze identification of causal direct and spillover effects under one-sided noncompliance, and propose simple estimators that are consistent and asymptotically normal under mild conditions.
-I use the proposed methods to analyze an experiment on social interactions and voting behavior. }
+I then analyze identification of causal direct and spillover effects under one-sided noncompliance, and show that causal effects can be estimated by 2SLS in this case.
+I illustrate the proposed methods using data from an experiment on social interactions and voting behavior.
+I also introduce an alternative assumption, \textit{independence of peers' types}, that identifies parameters of interest under two-sided noncompliance by restricting the amount of heterogeneity in average potential outcomes. }